mstruebing/xtradepricecalculator/README.md

 ## Development

+To start a local development server on port 3000 simply use the php build-in server in the root directory:
+`php -S localhost:3000`

+### Quality Assurance

+#### Coding Standards

 For Development please make sure that your editor reads the `.editorconfig`.
 Also `composer` should be used to comfortable install and use some code quality tools.
 Currently two different code quality tools are used `editorconfig-checker` to make sure